 For example, the Arizona child support guidelines may determine that a parent should pay $2,000 per month in support to their three children.
 If, however, one of the children has special needs and requires $1,800 per month in support just to maintain their health, this would leave only $200 for the other two children, which likely would be inadequate to provide them with their needs and wants.

 It can therefore be very hard to know if and how much child support a parent may be liable for when beginning the process of creating a child support agreement or order.
 Parents who want case-specific advice about their child support cases can benefit from working with the attorneys of the Wilson-Goodman Law Group.
-The Wilson-Goodman Law Group helps individuals find the answers they need to know what they will face as they move toward negotiating their family law matters.
+Our Chandler family law attorneys help individuals find the answers they need to know what they will face as they move toward negotiating their family law matters.